singhsahilzeeve/Zeeve-read-the-docs/source/Coreum.md

 ### **Withdraw rewards**

-1. Click on the *Actions* button on the top right, and select the **Withdraw reward** option.
+1. Click on the *Actions* button on the top right, and select the **Withdraw reward and commission** option.

     ![img](./images/coreum/validator-actions.png)

-2. Enter the keyring then click on Withdraw button.
+2. Select whether you want to withdraw only reward or reward & commission both, Enter the keyring then click on Withdraw button.

     > ![img](./images/coreum/action-withdraw-reward.png)